Get answers to the most commonly asked questions about tuition.

 Q. What is the current cost of tuition at the University of Michigan-Dearborn?

-Most in-state freshmen who started classes in Fall 2019 paid $13,304 annually, including fees, in tuition for the 2019-20 academic year, based on 15 credit hours per semester for two semesters.
-Some additional fees may apply based on course selection, such as course fees or online fees.
-The Registration Assessment (which is included in the tuition noted above) covers, but is not limited to, student services such as technology, career services, student organizations/engagement, counseling, parking and athletics/recreation.
+Most in-state freshmen who started classes in Fall 2020 paid $13,552 annually, including fees, in tuition for the 2020-21 academic year, based on 15 credit hours per semester for two semesters.
+Some additional fees may apply based on course selection, such as course fees or upper level premiums based on the college offering the course.
+The Registration Assessment (which is included in the tuition noted above) covers, but is not limited to, student services such as records, technology, career services, student organizations/engagement, counseling, parking and athletics/recreation.
 How much a student actually pays depends on the amount of financial aid they receive.
-Also, the exact amount of tuition may vary due to the college and program in which the student enrolls and also by the student’s current class standing.
+Also, the exact amount of tuition may vary due to the college and program in which the student enrolls and by the student’s current class standing or residency status.

-On June 29, 2020, the University of Michigan Board of Regents approved a 1.9 percent tuition increase for full-time, in-state, undergraduate students.
-This equates to $13,552, per year, based on 15 credit hours per semester.
-That’s $248 more annually than this year’s costs.
+On June 17, 2021, the University of Michigan Board of Regents approved a 1.9 percent tuition increase for full-time, in-state, undergraduate students.
+This equates to $13,816, per year, based on 15 credit hours per semester.
+That is $264 more annually than this year’s costs.

-Q. What does tuition money pay for at the university?
+Q. What does student tuition pay for at the university?

-Tuition pays for the core academic mission of the university.
+Student tuition pays for the core academic mission of the university.
 This includes expenditures such as instruction, financial aid, academic advising, libraries, computing centers, maintenance of infrastructure and other student support services.
-Tuition represents approximately 82 percent of the university’s general fund budget in FY2021.
+Tuition represents approximately 81 percent of the university’s general fund budget in FY2022.
 The balance of the general fund budget is supplemented by state appropriations, philanthropic support, investment income, indirect cost recovery and departmental activities.

 Q. Why does UM-Dearborn tuition increase?

 Maintaining the excellence of our educational programs and ensuring access to the university for students from all economic backgrounds are among UM-Dearborn’s top priorities.
-Accordingly, we have steadily increased financial aid awarded each year for students for merit, as well as for those students with demonstrated need.
+Accordingly, we have steadily increased financial aid awarded each year for students.

 The chart below depicts the relationship between state appropriations and the Federal consumer price index (an index of increasing costs).